-Briefing Note for Brunstane Road Residents Group, Joppa Residents Group, Portobello Community Council, Brightons and Rosefield Residents’ Association
+Briefing Note for Brunstane Road Residents Group, Joppa Residents Group

 TOPIC: Joppa traffic management proposals

 Date: January 2020

 Background

 The Council, as part of its temporary traffic management plan for the reconstruction of the setted carriageway at Brighton Place, implemented a temporary closure of Brunstane Road in February 2019 following complaints received from local residents.
 Brighton Place reopened to all vehicular traffic in December 2019, at which time Brunstane Road was reopened.